AdobeDocs/experience-manager-brand-portal.en/help/using/brand-portal-release-notes.md

 * The [!UICONTROL Date and Time] format is inconsistent while working in locale other than English.

-* While performing search for assets, the [!UICONTROL Delete] button is missing.
+* While performing a search for assets, the [!UICONTROL Delete] button is missing.

 * If the [!UICONTROL Title] field contains multibyte symbols in [!UICONTROL Link Share], the report cannot be downloaded.